zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    A function to convert arbitrary Zeek data into a JSON string.

-   :v: The value to convert to JSON.
+   :param v: The value to convert to JSON.
 Typically a record.

-   :only_loggable: If the v value is a record this will only cause
+   :param only_loggable: If the v value is a record this will only cause
                   fields with the &log attribute to be included in the JSON.

-   :returns: a JSON formatted string.
+   :param returns: a JSON formatted string.

    .. zeek:see:: fmt cat cat_sep string_cat print_raw from_json